Protection for whistleblowers

 The assessment of what is reasonable takes account of, among other things, the person the disclosure is made to, the seriousness of the wrongdoing, and whether any action was taken in cases where a previous disclosure was made.

-The Act provides for redress for employees who are penalised because they made a protected disclosure.
+You are protected against being penalised (or punished) for making a protected disclosure.
 You are penalised if there is any act or omission that is detrimental to you, for example, dismissal, unfair treatment or threats of reprisal.

 A disclosure is assumed to be protected until it is proved that it is not protected.
 Under the Protected Disclosures Act, the employer has to prove that the disclosure is not protected within the meaning of the Act.

 If you are dismissed from your employment because you made a protected disclosure, that dismissal is regarded as unfair.
 You may make a claim for unfair dismissal and if your claim succeeds, you may be awarded compensation of up to 5 years’ pay.
 (Generally, the maximum compensation in unfair dismissal cases is 2 years’ pay).

 Your motivation for making a protected disclosure may affect the level of compensation you are awarded.
 If the investigation of the wrongdoing was not your only or main motivation for making the disclosure, then the compensation awarded to you may be up to 25% less than it would otherwise be.

-If you make a protected disclosure, your employer is prohibited from penalising or threatening to penalise you or causing or permitting anyone else to do so.
+If you make a protected disclosure, your employer is banned from penalising or threatening to penalise you or causing or allowing anyone else to do so.
 If you are penalised or threatened, you may make a complaint to the Workplace Relations Commission using the online complaint form available on workplacerelations.ie.
 You should make a complaint within 6 months (although this time can be extended to 12 months if there is a valid reason for the delay).

 The adjudicator's decision on your complaint may require your employer to take a specific course of action and may award you compensation.